kuklinistvan/openvpn-routing-wrapper/README.md

 ## Usage

-Estabilish your connection with the wrapper:
+Pipe the output of OpenVPN to this wrapper.

-    ./openvpn-routing-wrapper.py openvpn client.conf
+    sudo openvpn company.conf | sudo openvpn-routing-wrapper.py